 In the final analysis, this driveway came out slightly higher than the top end of the standard cost, which we gave as $2.85 per square foot.
 The reason is that all three layers of material were installed, the materials were priced near the upper limits, and the culvert and drain tile were extra expenses.

 Online gravel driveway estimates vary widely because most do not consider all of the potential factors.
-This guide to asphalt driveway costs takes into account all possible scenarios and the impact they have on the price you’ll pay.
-We expect the estimate you work up for your project will be within the range of asphalt driveway estimates you receive.
+This guide to gravel driveway costs takes into account all possible scenarios and the impact they have on the price you’ll pay.
+We expect the estimate you work up for your project will be within the range of gravel driveway estimates you receive.
 Whether it is or isn’t, let us know about your project and its cost, so that we can continue to fine-tune our price estimates.

 Before you choose a contractor, get at least three written estimates.
 Let each contractor know that you will be comparing quotes with other companies, but that you want quality materials and workmanship for your driveway.
 This strategy will produce competitive estimates for a driveway that will be durable in the years to come.